abra/leetcode_java/README.md

-# Solutions to LeetCode by Java
+# Solutions to LeetCode problems by Java
 In this repository, I will publish my solutions to problems from the [LeetCode](https://leetcode.com) by Java